 All Pop Culture lectures will be taught in English.
 There are 15 lectures, 90 minutes each on a different topic related to Japanese Pop Culture.

 For more information on the program, please check the Pop Culture website directly here: http://en.ritsumei.ac.jp/admissions/short-term-programs/pop-culture/

 Students will receive direct credit from Ritsumeikan University for all courses.
 Please note that any courses transferring as Japanese credits (language or otherwise) can only be post-approved.

 Students will be assigned housing during the program.
 Students will be asked to pay the housing balance upon arrival.

 Students should apply online directly on the Ritsumeikan website.
-Applications are due May 23, 2018.
-The online application portal will open on April 2, 2018.
+Applications are due in May.
+The online application portal will open early April.

 Students will need to register through the Global Education Office at W&M by April 1